Lonesome mountain Gross Bessillon

 route de crête = ridge road

 We circle the fenced area on the left (north).
 There we come to the paved road.
-There is a ban on driving here, but in 2017 the barrier down in the valley was open, so you could see vehicles.
+There is a ban on driving here, but in low season the barrier down in the valley is often open, so you could see vehicles.
 Especially cyclists will be found here because the road has now been newly asphalted.
 The note is located here because we have to walk short cuts on this road again and again.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.